Building the perfect dealer incentive program

 Here’s why:

-Cash: While cash incentives are universally appealing, they can be costly (you bear the full cost of the reward) and they’re highly ‘transactional’- appreciated in the moment, but easily forgotten.
+• Cash: While cash incentives are universally appealing, they can be costly (you bear the full cost of the reward) and they’re highly ‘transactional’- appreciated in the moment, but easily forgotten.

-Gift cards: Similarly, gift cards are convenient, logistically easy and almost as coveted as cash.
+• Gift cards: Similarly, gift cards are convenient, logistically easy and almost as coveted as cash.
 Gift card-based rewards can work out slightly cheaper over the long run, thanks to redemption rates below 100%.

-Merchandise: Who doesn’t love a top-of-the-line coffee machine?
+• Merchandise: Who doesn’t love a top-of-the-line coffee machine?
 Offering such items as a reward for strong sales performance is a classic strategy, providing positive associations and ongoing reminders of your brand.

-Dealer discounts and rebates: Providing dealer discounts and rebates at the manager level is a great way to promote loyalty among dealers.
+• Dealer discounts and rebates: Providing dealer discounts and rebates at the manager level is a great way to promote loyalty among dealers.

-Conference upgrades: Offering recognition and luxury accommodation upgrades during conferences to top-performing dealers is a great way to incentivise salespeople.
+• Conference upgrades: Offering recognition and luxury accommodation upgrades during conferences to top-performing dealers is a great way to incentivise salespeople.
 (More on this below).

 As you see, creating a successful dealer incentive program is about aligning your incentive structures with your business objectives and target audience.
+Whether you're launching a new product or expanding into new markets, an effective distributor incentive program can help you drive alignment across your channel partners.

 Here are some suggestions on how to do that:

-…you’re probably up against incumbent brands and you need to onboard new stores/distributors.
+You’re probably up against incumbent brands and you need to onboard new stores/distributors.
 So you need powerful incentives at the dealer level to get them to stock your product and push their team for sales, and you need to incentivise the staff to learn about your products and deliver sales.

 For managers: use a quarterly tiered structure with discounts as the reward.
 Agree on expected quarterly volume targets, and give each dealer the level based on what they expect to achieve.
 If, at the end of the quarter, they’re below agreed targets then they drop back a level.